 Before starting work on your Silver Award, you must:

-To ensure that girls develop the planning, problem solving and critical thinking skills that they will need in order to create and complete a successful Silver Award project, the council encourages girls to complete a Journey by earning all the awards, including completing a take-action project, which will serve as great practice for their Silver Award!
+To ensure that girls develop the planning, problem solving and critical thinking skills that they will need in order to create and complete a successful Silver Award project, a girl must complete a Cadette Journey by earning all the awards, including completing a Take Action Project, which will serve as great practice for their Silver Award!

 Once you have completed your Journey, your Silver Award requires that you address a root issue that you're interested in, has an impact outside of the Girl Scout community, and is sustainable.
 It is suggested that you spend a minimum of 50 hours on the project (not including the Journey time).
 Before you begin your project, your troop leader must approve your Take Action project using this online tool: https://www.surveymonkey.com/s/JW2DP6D

 Please use the following resources to help you with the project:

 - Silver Award Final Report Form--Pathway GSLE PDF|Word

 - The Silver Award can be earned by any registered Girl Scout Cadette.